What is a USDA Mortgage Loan?

 Benefits of a USDA Home Loan

-- Ability to obtain 100% financing with NO down payment
+- Ability to obtain 100% financing with NO down payment.
+Credit scores below 640 may require a down payment

 - You may finance the closing costs